imgix/imgix-management-js/README.md

 The following options can be used when creating an instance of `ImgixAPI`:

 - `apiKey`: String, required.
 The token used to authenticate API requests.
-  - **Warning**: Your current `apiKey` will no longer work after upgrading to `imgix-management-js@1.0.0`.
-After upgrading, please regenerate your API Key at https://dashboard.imgix.com/api-keys
 - `version`: Integer.
 The version of the API that will be requested against.
 Defaults to `1`.

 ## API